Aceearly1993/lecarde-2/README.md

 `CHANGED` - Mini Map: Color of area transition room's minimap mapchip color from green to grey in order to be consistent with the style in Chronicles of the Wolf.
 (Aceearly1993)
 `CHANGED` - Mini Map: Green color will move to location of Castle's vending machine's position.
 (Aceearly1993)
 `FIXED` - Warp zone: Several instances of Simplified Chinese text embedded as graphics.
 (Aceearly1993)
+`FIXED` - Item pickup: in the pickup recognization system, when [multiple heart/gold pickups of the same type/Variable were in the same spot and you touch 2 or more of them at once], the game will properly recognize each of them instead of only recognize once.
+(Aceearly1993)

 #### [1.5.9] - 2025/6/15 ####